 Deductible RRSP and PRPP contributions can be used to reduce your tax.
 Generally, any income you earn in the RRSP or PRPP is exempt from tax as long as the funds remain in the plan, however, you usually have to pay tax when you receive payments from these plans.
 For more information, see How much can I contribute and deduct?

-February 29, 2016, is the deadline for contributing to your RRSP for amounts you want to deduct on your 2015 tax return.
+March 1, 2017, is the deadline for contributing to your RRSP for amounts you want to deduct on your 2016 income tax and benefit return.

 For more information, see Questions and answers about Line 208 – RRSP deduction.

 On line 208, enter your RRSP or PRPP deduction claim.
 Attach Schedule 7 if you are required to complete it.

 Attach receipts for all amounts you contributed from March 1, 2016 to Match 1, 2017, to your paper income tax and benefit return, including those you are not deducting on your income tax and benefit return for 2016 and those you are designating as Home Buyers' Plan or Lifelong Learning Plan repayments.

 Completing your Schedule 7, RRSP and PRPP Unused Contributions, Transfers, and HBP or LLP Activities

 Follow the guidelines at the top of Schedule 7 to find out if you have to complete it.

 - Pooled Registered Pension Plan (PRPP) – information for individuals